austin-1/recipes/desserts/muffin-tin-cookie-brownies.md

 ### Make the Brownie Layer:
 1. **Preheat the Oven**: Preheat your oven to 350°F (175°C).
 Grease a standard 12-cup muffin tin or line it with paper liners.

+2. **Mix the dry ingredients**: In a mixing bowl, combine the cocoa powder, flour, salt and baking powder.

-2. **Prepare the Brownie Batter**: In a medium saucepan, melt the butter.
-Remove from heat and stir in the sugar, eggs, and vanilla extract until well combined.
-Sift in the cocoa powder, flour, salt, and baking powder, and stir until the batter is smooth.
+2. **Prepare the Brownie Batter**: Cream together the sugar, eggs, and vanilla extract until well combined.
+Sift in the dry ingredients and stir until the batter is smooth.

 ### Make the Cookie Layer:
 1. **Prepare the Cookie Dough**: In a mixing bowl, cream together the butter, brown sugar, and granulated sugar until light and fluffy.
 Add the egg and vanilla extract, mixing well.
 In a separate bowl, whisk together the flour, baking soda, and salt.
 Gradually add the dry ingredients to the wet mixture until combined.
 Stir in the chocolate chips.